briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

-3. _(c)_ Notwithstanding the above, no penalties shall be assessed on estimated payments if the taxpayer has remitted an amount equal to one hundred percent (100%) of the previous year’s tax liability, provided that the previous year reflected a twelve- month period, or if ninety percent (90%) of the actual liability has been received.
+3. _(c)_ Notwithstanding the above, no penalties shall be assessed on estimated payments if the taxpayer has remitted an amount equal to one hundred percent (100%) of the previous year's tax liability, provided that the previous year reflected a twelve- month period, or if ninety percent (90%) of the actual liability has been received.
 (Ord.1980-12.
 Passed 2-25-80; Ord.
 2005-44.
 Passed 7-11-05.)